-Market Positioning Examples
+Market Positioning Strategies

 Car manufacturer Daewoo in the UK, has successfully positioned themselves as the family value model.
 Before Volkswagen purchased Skoda it had a negative image and known as a cheap car make in the UK.
 However Volkswagen have successfully repositioned the brand so it is now known as a "good" make which regularly wins car of the year awards.
 Positive comments from the car industry combined with successful design changes has changed the perception of consumers about the Skoda brand.

-Developing a Positioning Strategy
+Developing a Product Positioning Strategy

 Finalising Your Positioning Strategy